2024 Burlington, Vermont mayoral election: Fundraising

 Shannon raised $132,124 from 651 donors, spending around $60,000.
 Donors to her campaign include former Vermont Governor Howard Dean and former state Attorney General T.J.
 Donovan.
 Mulvaney-Stanak raised $67,052 from 514 donors, spending roughly $35,000.
 Donors included state Attorney General Charity Clark, city councilor Zoraya Hightower, and former city councilors Vince Brennan and Max Tracy.

 Results

 Voter turnout rose from 39% in 2021, to 47% in 2024, with every ward seeing its turnout rise.
-Mulvaney-Stanak's victory made her the first women and openly LGBT person to be mayor.
+Mulvaney-Stanak's victory made her the first woman and openly LGBT person to be mayor.

-Shannon performed poorly ward 5, which she represented on the city council, winning it 1,185 to 1,075.
-Progressive councilor Gene Bergman stated that Mulvaney-Stanak's performance in ward 5 "speaks to the fact that we ran a campaign that reached those folks".
+Despite representing it on the city council, Shannon carried Ward 5 by a slim 1,185 to 1,075 margin.
+Progressive councilor Gene Bergman argued that Mulvaney-Stanak's performance in Ward 5 "speaks to the fact that we ran a campaign that reached those folks".
 Mulvaney-Stanak performed better than the Progressive candidates in every ward that elected a Democratic councilor.
 Jane Knodell, who worked as Shannon's treasurer, stated that Shannon lost due to discontent under Weinberger's tenure and Democrats holding the mayoralty for 12 years.